singingwolfboy/netlify-home/_posts/2016-04-19-a-step-by-step-guide-phenomic-on-netlify.md

 git push -u origin master
 ```

-Now that your assets are up and running on GitHub, let’s connect them to netlify.
+Now that your assets are up and running on GitHub, let’s connect them to Netlify.

-## Connecting to netlify
+## Connecting to Netlify

 ### Step 1: Add Your New Site

 ![step 1 - add](uploads/step1newsite.png)

-Creating a new site on netlify is simple.
+Creating a new site on Netlify is simple.
 Once you’ve logged in, you'll be taken to https://app.netlify.com/sites.
 If you’re just starting out, there’s only one option.

 ### Step 2: Link to Your GitHub